juunjii/UnoWar/README.md

 2. Deal two 5-card hands two player 1 and player 2
 3. Player 1 plays first in the first round
 4. while no player has won 10 rounds play one round:
-(a) deal a card to start the card pile in the middle (b) Starting with player 1 in the first round, or whoever won the last round in all other rounds, players take turns picking who goes first.
+(a) deal a card to start the card pile in the middle;
+(b) Starting with player 1 in the first round, or whoever won the last round in all other rounds, players take turns picking who goes first;
 (c) if a player has no legal cards, that player loses the round, and the other player wins.
-The other player will have to go first next round.
+The other player will have to go first next round;
 (d) Discard the card pile in the middle.
 5. Whoever won 10 rounds is the winner of the game